AdobeDocs/experience-manager-65.en/help/forms/using/creating-accessible-adaptive-forms.md

 Apply the Ultramarine-Accessible theme to your existing adaptive form.
 To apply the theme:

 1. Open the adaptive form for editing.
 1. Select a component and select the parent icon.
-In the context menu, select **[!UICONTROL Adaptive Form Container]** and then select the configure icon.
+In the context menu, select **[!UICONTROL Adaptive Form Container]** and then select the Configure icon.
 1. Select the Ultramarine-Accessible theme in the properties browser and select **[!UICONTROL Save]** icon.
 1. Refresh the browser window.
 The theme is applied to the adaptive form.